saikumarbommareddy/CloudComputing/README.md

 - Harmonic Average of Accuracy and Memory: Precision and recall are measured in a balanced manner by the F1-Score.
 When there is a disparity between the quantity of essays produced by LLMs and students, it is very helpful.

 6. Interpretability Metrics:
-  - Explanatory Power: To guarantee openness and reliability, metrics pertaining to the model's interpretability, such offering justifications for forecasts, are crucial.
+  - Explanatory Power: To guarantee openness and reliability, metrics pertaining to the model's interpretability, such as offering justifications for forecasts, are crucial.